 Most sales professional gets nervous because they don’t know how much time the target is willing to give them versus a set appointment.
 They, therefore, change how they run the Initial Appointment.
 Instead of it being run at a comfortable pace and through the full process of rapport building and questions they immediately launch into selling (telling) mode hoping that they will hit on something the target will find interesting.
 Unfortunately, it is way too easy for the target to feign a forgotten commitment, for instance, and cut us off to end the appointment if they don’t hear something quickly that interests them.

-If you’d like ten questions to ask yourself about whether to canvas or phone for appointments, click here to be taken to another blog that addresses the question.
+If you’d like ten questions to ask yourself about whether to canvas or phone for appointments, click here to be taken to additional blogs that addresses the question.

 Also, if you’d like more information on why no team of sales professionals has ever failed to at least double the number of Initial Appointments they were setting after going through one of our programs, give us a call or drop us a line.
 We love talking about the challenges of appointment making!